 Frank Lloyd Wright from "The Wright Style" Carla Lind 1992

 Research and Design believe architecture is primal - for the spirit and inextricably tied to the landscape and nature that surrounds it.
 We support biophilic design, a sustainable type of design that integrates nature with architecture to increase our connection with the natural world.
-We believe this connection is essential for not only our physical well being but also our spirtual well being.
+We believe this connection is essential for both our physical well being and our spirtual well being.

 A Civilization in Contradiction and a Shift in Consciousness